 François Ghebaly Gallery, Los Angeles, USA

-‘Now I am ready to tell how bodies are changed into other bodies,’ Ovid famously wrote in Metamorphoses.
-Like the bard I found myself bewitched by bodies in transformation when I visited Kelly Akashi’s show at François Ghebaly, ‘Being as a Thing’.
+‘Now I am ready to tell how bodies are changed into other bodies,’ Ovid wrote in his Metamorphoses (c.8 CE).
+Like the poet, I found myself bewitched by bodies in transformation when I visited Kelly Akashi’s show at Ghebaly Gallery, ‘Being as a Thing’.
 A singular alchemist, Akashi seems to smelt her sculptures in a furnace much older than mankind.

 Two large cracks in the gallery floor have sprouted bronze-cast weeds, covered in hand-cut and etched copper leaves.
-Tall Weed and Hairy Weed are meticulously finished works, but like the melting candle wax they refer to an entropic drive in Akashi’s work.
-What is a weed but a maligned imperfection?
+Tall Weed and Hairy Weed are meticulously finished works but, like the melting candle wax, they refer to an entropic drive in Akashi’s work.
 These sculptures celebrate the beautiful chaos of the wild – those parts of the natural world that art, for most of its history, has tried to pacify.
-A series of ghostly chromogenic photograms, resembling the wormhole in Stanley Kubrick’s 2001: A Space Odyssey, are like microscopic cross-sections of these unruly organisms.
+A series of ghostly chromogenic photograms, resembling the wormhole in Stanley Kubrick’s 2001: A Space Odyssey (1968), are like microscopic cross-sections of these unruly organisms.
 Akashi revels in nature’s asymmetry.
 Her small labours reveal a deep love not for part, but for whole.
 She worships not just the flower, but its entire messy ecosystem.

 In its title, ‘Being as a Thing’ at once recalls Martin Heidegger and the mind–body problems of cognitive philosophy.
 What would it be like to exist as an unconscious object, a mute mineral or fruit?
 Akashi’s sculptures hint at the answer.
 Her passion for materials imbues each with a kind of soul, animating their forms.
-Be Me (Japanese-Californian Citrus), a stainless steel cast of a pockmarked orange with a jolly top-knot, sits in a square window cut in one of the gallery’s walls like a kind of self-portrait, its title referring to the artist’s Japanese-American heritage and upbringing in California.
-Two loosely-packed stacks of bricks, ways of being (arched, extended) and ways of being (figure), offer small votive objects in wax and iridescent molten lead, dripping between the cracks, quietly thriving in small spaces.
+Be Me (Japanese-Californian Citrus), a stainless-steel cast of a pockmarked orange with a jolly top-knot, sits in a square window cut into one of the gallery’s walls like a kind of self-portrait, its title referring to the artist’s Japanese-American heritage and upbringing in California.
+Two loosely packed stacks of bricks, Ways of Being (Arched, Extended) and Ways of Being (Figure), offer small votive objects in wax and iridescent molten lead, dripping between the cracks, quietly thriving in small spaces.
 Animal, vegetable, mineral – each malformed in different ways, each beautifully and uniquely imperfect, each in a state of continual transformation.